mitrasomit/Build-Declarative-CoPilot-Agent/README.md

 ## Build a basic declarative agent

-Custom instructions: Shape responses by defining custom instructions.
+-Custom instructions: Shape responses by defining custom instructions.
-Custom grounding: Configure a SharePoint Online document library as a source of grounding data.
+-Custom grounding: Configure a SharePoint Online document library as a source of grounding data.
-Conversation starters: Define prompts for starting new conversations.
+-Conversation starters: Define prompts for starting new conversations.
-Provision: Upload your declarative agent to Microsoft 365 Copilot and validate the results.
+-Provision: Upload your declarative agent to Microsoft 365 Copilot and validate the results.

 ## Get started with the template